clientIO/joint/docs/src/joint/api/dia/Element/ports.md

     <td><b>group</b></td>
     <td><i>string</i></td>
     <td>
-        Group name, more info in <a href="#dia.Element.ports.groupssection">groups</a> section.
+        Group name, more info in the <a href="#dia.Element.ports.groupssection">groups</a> section.
     </td>
 </tr>
 <tr>
     <td><b>args</b></td>
     <td><i>object</i></td>
     <td>
         Arguments for the port layout function.
-Available properties depends on the type of layout.
-More information could be found in <a href="#layout.Port"><code>layout.Port</code></a>.
+Available properties depend on the type of layout.
+More information can be found in <a href="#layout.Port"><code>layout.Port</code></a>.
     </td>
 </tr>
 <tr>